Extraterritoriality: End of extraterritoriality in China

-In 1929 the Nationalist government announced its goal of ending extraterritoriality completely.
+In 1929, the Nationalist government announced its goal of completely abolishing extraterritoriality.
+In response, several countries, including Denmark, Spain, Italy, Belgium, and Portugal, agreed to relinquish their extraterritorial rights in China that same year.
+However, Italy retained extraterritorial status within the concession of Tianjin, while Portugal maintained similar rights in Macau.
 Negotiations with Britain, the main holder of such rights, went slowly.
 They ended with the Japanese invasion of 1937 when Japan seized Shanghai and the main treaty ports where extraterritoriality was in operation.
 When both countries declared war on Japan in late 1941, they became formal allies of China and made ending extraterritoriality an urgent goal which both the U.S. and Britain fulfilled with the treaties they signed with China in 1943.
+The November 1943 Cairo Conference formally ended extraterritoriality, foreign concessions, and the unequal treaties.

 Legacy

 The legacy of this for jurisdictional control continues to the modern day.
 Cassel writes, "extraterritoriality has left many policy-makers in mainland China with a legacy of deeply felt suspicions toward international law, international organisations, and more recently, human rights".
-With part of its legitimacy resting on claims to strengthening national sovereignty and territorial integrity, the Constitution of the People's Republic of China explicitly states that foreigners must abide by PRC law.
+With part of its legitimacy resting on claims to strengthening national sovereignty and territorial integrity, the Constitution of China explicitly states that foreigners must abide by Chinese law.
 And the PRC government claims the right, under article 10 of its criminal code, to prosecute Chinese citizens for crimes against the criminal code which are committed abroad, even if already punished for the crime.
 These emerge from significant claims of the importance of national sovereignty, a reaction to its abridgement in the past, where almost no nations emphasise the importance of their sovereignty more than China does today.